tsao100/AME-SRE/README.md

 # Ture Basic Free - SRE

 I learned the Ture Basic 2.01 in Taichung First Senior High School.
 During these years, I try to collect the Ture Basic interpreter for DOS  from internet.
 They are 1.0, 2.0, 2.01, 3.05, 3.05b.
-The version 3.05b was locked with a nag message for everytime execution and for the code lines more than 250 lines.
+The version 3.05b was locked with a nag message for everytime execution and for saving the code lines more than 250 lines.
 Althrough I have the unlock version 3.05, I still would like to crack it for free from nag message and unlimited code lines.

 The required softwares or tools as listed below:
 1. iDOS 2 for iPad or DOSBox in PC.